EricThomson/PySideSummer/README.md

     QtGui.QApplication.addLibraryPath('{0}\\PySide\\plugins'.format(site_pack_path))

  This uses the `site` package, so be sure to `import site`.
 Not sure how platform-dependent this problem is.
 (Chapter 15)

+12. Replace obsolete Qt.TextColorRole with Qt.ForegroundRole.

 ###LICENSE
 PySideSummer is under the GPL license (http://www.gnu.org/copyleft/gpl.html)

 ####To Do:
-1. Chapter 16 [translation underway]
+1. Chapter 17 [translation underway]
-13. Chapter 17
 14. Chapter 18
 15. Chapter 19
 16. Figure out answer to question about @QtCore.Slot() decorator for slots.